UBC-MDS/exploratory-data-viz/chapters/en/slides/module2/module2_08.md

 This makes it easier to see trends in the data, and to compare bars of similar height more accurately.

-To sort the bars, we will use the helper functions `alt.X` and `alt.Y` again.
+To sort the bars, we will use the arguments in the helper functions `alt.X` and `alt.Y`.

 As with all arguments passed to Python functions, we can leave out the parameter names (`x=` and `y=`) if we pass the arguments in the order